bmr-cymru/stratify/README.md

 to `stratify.py` (or the repo command in the kickstart file if given).

 A kickstart file can be given on the command line to make the installation fully automatic.
-An example is available at [1].
+An [example][1] is available in the Stratify repository.

 # 2. Configuring virtual machines